freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 *Landing Page*
 ==============

-SecureDrop itself runs as a Tor Onion Service.
+SecureDrop itself runs as a Tor *Onion Service*.
 Organizations also need to create a SecureDrop *Landing Page* that will:

 * explain how SecureDrop works
-* give sources instructions on how to access the Tor Onion Service
+* give *Sources* instructions on how to access the Tor *Onion Service*
 * disclose the risks of accessing the SecureDrop instance or submitting documents

 We also recommend including a privacy policy (see our :ref:`Sample